 Rach Tram River is the largest river and the farthest north of Phu Quoc island with a 25 km length.
 It includes three branches, one of which originates from Bai Thom, others derive from the tropical forest of the Phu Quoc national park and meet at Bac Cuu junction.

 Rach Tram River is a new destination whose terrain looks like a maze of sandy roads and interlaced forest ones.
 When it rains, the road to Rach Tram is challenging to move because of the muddy river.

 Nowadays, along with the developing tourism, this river has been opened up for visitors to easily reach Rach Tram by boats, canoes, or adventurously stand-up surfing experience (SUP).

+II.
 SEARCHING FOR THE FORGOTTEN WILD ECOSYSTEM

 Rach Tram River in Phu Quoc is a relatively new place for domestic and foreign tourists, so it still retains the wild and rustic beauty inherent in nature here.